KHP-Informatics/ALS_DiseaseCapsule/README.md

 ## Requirements

-The cleaned scripts require Python 3.9+ and the packages listed in `environment.yml`.
+The cleaned scripts require Python 3.9+ and the software version and packages listed in `environment.yml`.

 Create the environment with: